x07x08/TF2-Dodgeball-Modified/README.md

 # Commands
 For a list of commands, check the configuration file located in [`addons/sourcemod/configs/dodgeball`](https://github.com/x07x08/TF2_Dodgeball_Modified/tree/main/TF2_Dodgeball_Modified/addons/sourcemod/configs/dodgeball).

+# Nuke model
+By default, the plugin uses a custom model for the `"nuke"` rocket class.
+It can be found here : [AlliedMods Link](https://forums.alliedmods.net/showpost.php?s=8fa72450fa0c4941c927d01d2d6245c9&p=2180141&postcount=350)

 # Versions
 There are 2 versions :
 * The normal one : `TF2_Dodgeball_Modified`